Bangkok at dusk. The capital side of the Chiang Mai vs Bangkok investment case

 Chiang Mai vs Bangkok Investment: The Price-Per-Square-Meter Reality

 The Chiang Mai vs Bangkok investment debate usually stops here because it sounds too good.
 It is not too good.
 It is what 18 months of fieldwork confirms.
 Bangkok prices in liquidity, BTS proximity, and an institutional buyer pool that includes Hong Kong, Singapore, and mainland Chinese capital.
 Chiang Mai prices in a tenant pool dominated by digital nomads, remote workers on long-stay visas, Thai middle-class renters, and the seasonal high-yield retiree migration from November to March.
 Different tenant pool, different math.
+The Chiang Mai rental-yield data that decides this comparison.

 What the marketing brochures globally do not show you: the holding cost gap.
 Bangkok common-area fees on a quality juristic-managed building run 60 to 100 THB per square meter per month.
 Chiang Mai equivalents in the same tier of building run 25 to 50 THB per square meter per month.
 On an 80m² unit, that is a 3,000 to 4,000 THB per month gap, every month, for the life of the asset.
 Compound that across 10 years.
 That is the difference between an investment that survives a 6-month vacancy and one that does not.
+The full Chiang Mai investment math behind one deal.

 Bangkok or Chiang Mai for investment is also a question about secondary market liquidity.
 Bangkok has it.
 Chiang Mai has it more selectively.
 The 5-step framework I built was specifically designed to filter for the Chiang Mai units that do trade in a 90-to-180-day window on the secondary market, not the ones that sit listed for 18 months because the seller picked the wrong floor, the wrong tower, or the wrong building age.